jdavidrt/spopa-25-frontend/README.md

 Source: 2000 concurrent users.
 Stimulus: Multiple users simultaneously send requests to the system.
 Artifact: Load balancer positioned in front of a pool of backend service instances.
 Response: The load balancer distributes incoming requests evenly across available instances, ensuring no single instance is overwhelmed and overall system responsiveness is maintained under high concurrency.

 #### Scenario 2: the software system must implement Horizontal Scaling.
 Source: System administrator.
 Stimulus: Administrator detects increased traffic load and initiates the addition of more service instances.
-Artifact: Container orchestration platform or infrastructure layer managing service deployment (e.g., Kubernetes, Docker Swarm, AWS Auto Scaling).
+Artifact: Container orchestration platform or infrastructure layer managing service deployment Kubernetes).
 Response: The system provisions and deploys additional instances of the affected service, integrates them into the load balancer, and begins routing traffic to them, improving throughput and reducing response time.

 #### Applied patterns and tactics